priithaamer/adyen-skinbuilder/README.markdown

 ## Usage

-Make sure you have directory with basic Adyen skin structure, that looks something like this:

-    +- ~/Documents
-      +- DV3tf95f
-        +- css
-        +- img
-        +- inc
-          +- cfooter.txt
-          +- cheader.txt
-        +- js

-To view something that is very much similar to the end result generated in Adyen, fire up adyen-skinbuilder sinatra server, that does the template rendering on your local machine:
+Adyen Skinbuilder provides to different pages.

+### Payment Page

+Start the server by providing the local path to your skin

   $ adyen-skinbuilder ~/Documents/DV3tf95f

-Your browser will open and show you the rendered result.
+A browser will open and show the rendered result.

+### Index Page

+Navigate to root "/" or provide the skin parent directory to access the index page.

+  $ adyen-skinbuilder ~/Documents/

+There, you get to option to sync local skin with remote ones, upload a local skin or directly jump to a test page.

 See `adyen-skinbuilder --help` for more options to run server on different port or with logging etc. Run `adyen-skinbuilder -k` to shutdown.

+## Skin Strucutre

 ### Base directory